Xiddler/PORTABLE_ENV/dotfiles/cheat/curl.md

 # Download a file and specify a new filename

-curl http://example.com/file.zip -o new_file.zip                PRIMARY USE CASE
+curl http://example.com/file.zip -o new_file.zip                            (This will download file.zip and save it to new_file.zip)

+->% curl -O https://github.com/pop-os/cosmic-files/blob/master/README.md    (This will download the file README.md to the current folder)

 # Download a single file to display in the terminal
 curl http://path.to.the/file